- Son of an Italian immigrant.

 - University Honors Scholar in cinema studies (NYU).
 Internship at The Museum of the Moving Image.

-- Husband of a wonderful woman, Denise, an ace Realtor.
-Nineteen years together and she’s not sick of me yet.
+- Husband to Denise, a Realtor.
+Twenty-one years together and she’s not sick of me yet.
 Yet.

 - Once had Rambo for a boss.